AI Compute · Scaling Now

 04 · How It Connects

-Same pipeline.
-Two upstream streams.
+One trust architecture.
+Two upstream data streams.

 Genesis 300 outdoor nodes.
 Soil, atmospheric, ERW telemetry from biochar and weathering sites.